ebd622/docs/ai_terms.md

 * Key Characteristics:
   * Self-improving: It can recursively enhance its own capabilities.
   * Creative and strategic: Able to innovate and solve problems humans can’t even conceptualize
+  * Potentially unpredictable: Because its reasoning might be beyond human comprehension

 TODO